SoftDev2425/mtogo-exam-repo/readme.md

 strangler pattern
 Repository: https://github.com/SoftDev2425/mtogo-legacy

+As part of the Systems Integration exam, we were tasked with demonstrating the transition from a monolithic legacy system to a microservices-based architecture.
+To achieve this, we applied the Strangler Pattern, which involves incrementally replacing parts of the monolith with microservices while preserving the existing system's functionality.
+This approach allows for a gradual, low-risk migration that avoids disruptions in service and ensures the new architecture can be tested and integrated step-by-step.
+The Strangler Pattern is an effective strategy because it enables iterative development, minimizes potential downtime, and allows the team to manage change more smoothly.

+Our original monolithic system was represented in the [legacy repository](https://github.com/SoftDev2425/mtogo-legacy), which showcased the foundational domains and business logic that would be modularized in the new architecture.
+The <a href="#domain_model">domain model</a> highlights the domains we initially mapped out in the monolithic version, serving as the basis for identifying and building out the microservices later on.

 ## Microservices-based Modern System (+ repositories)

 <img src="./imgs/arc_diagram.png" alt="Microservices" width="100%"/>

-list of microservices with explanation

 ### API Gateway

 Repository: <a href="https://github.com/SoftDev2425/mtogo-api-gateway" target="_blank">mtogo-api-gateway</a>

-The API Gateway acts as the entry point to the MTOGO system.
-It handles routing requests to appropriate microservices, rate limiting, and proxying HTTP requests.
+The API Gateway acts as the main entry point to the MTOGO system.
+It handles validating sessions, routing requests to appropriate microservices, rate limiting, and proxying HTTP requests.
 It also includes authentication middleware and sanitizes incoming requests for security and consistency.
+The API Gateway is built with Node.js, Express, and TypeScript, and uses express-http-proxy for reverse proxy and routing to the appropriate microservices.

 ### Auth Service

 Repository: <a href="https://github.com/SoftDev2425/mtogo-authservice" target="_blank">mtogo-authservice</a>

-Manages user (customers, restaurants, MTOGO management) authentication and authorization.
-Handles user registration, login/logout through cookie-based authentication to secure access to the system.
+Manages users (customers, restaurants, MTOGO management) authentication and authorization.
+Handles user registration (storing their information), login/logout through cookie-based authentication to secure access to the system.

 ### Restaurant Service

 Repository: <a href="https://github.com/SoftDev2425/mtogo-restaurantservice" target="_blank">mtogo-restaurantservice</a>

 Allows restaurants to retrieve, create, update and delete their categories and menus within.
 (WIP: It also provides endpoints for restaurants to accept or reject orders, update order status, and manage their account details.)
-Also allows customers to view restaurant details, menus, and add items to their basket.
+Also allows customers to view restaurant details including their categories and menus, and add menus to their basket.
+This customer basket is created for each customer and restaurant combination, and is used to calculate the total order value and process the order.

 ### Order Service